toulbar2/toulbar2/README.md

 # toulbar2
-## An exact solver for cost function networks
+## Exact optimization for cost function networks and additive graphical models

 [![Build Status](https://travis-ci.com/toulbar2/toulbar2.svg?branch=master)](https://travis-ci.com/toulbar2/toulbar2)

 ## What is toulbar2?

-toulbar2 is an  open-source C++ solver for cost  function networks.
-It solves  various combinatorial  optimization problems.
-The constraints and objective function  are factorized in local  functions on discrete variables.
-Each  function returns a  cost (a finite  positive integer) for any  assignment of its  variables.
-Constraints are  represented as functions with costs in {0,k} where k is a large integer representing forbidden assignments.  toulbar2 looks for a  non-forbidden assignment of all variables  that minimizes the sum of all  functions.
+toulbar2 is an open-source black-box C++ optimizer for cost function networks and discrete additive graphical models.
+It can read a variety of formats.
+The optimized criteria and feasibility should be provided factorized in local cost functions on discrete variables.
+Constraints are represented as functions that produce costs that exceed a user-provided primal bound. toulbar2 looks for a non-forbidden assignment of all variables that optimizes the sum of all functions (a decision NP-complete problem).

 toulbar2 won  several competitions on deterministic  and probabilistic graphical models: